Being able to analyze jazz harmony is an important skill for any jazz musician.

 In this lesson, you will learn what back cycling is exactly, and how you can apply it to your solos and jazz chord progressions.

 “What are dominant chords?” is a question I get a lot from beginning guitarists.
-In this lesson you’ll learn how dominant 7th chords work, how they are formed and why dominant chords are called dominant.
+In this lesson, you’ll learn how dominant 7th chords work, how they are formed and why dominant chords are called dominant.
 We’ll also have a look at how they look on the guitar and how they are used in jazz and other music.
-The symbol of a dominant seventh chord is “7” added to the root of the chord.
-For example: G…
+The term ‘dominant chord’ can refer to two facets that are related to each other: It can refer to a…